Patrik638/Treasure_hunt/README.md

 * Patrik Karlsson

 ## General info
 This is a group project that is created as education for test driven development.
-It is written in Java and the user inteface is Swing
+It is written in Java and the user interface is Swing

 ## Examples of JUnit tests
 * testSetValueOfPositionMethod (test to verify that method to change value on gameboard works).